Fanteria/todotxt-tui/README.md

 ## Installation

+Please note that this ToDo TUI application is intended for personal use and is not published on Rust's docs.rs or crates.io.
+Therefore, it must be installed manually.

 1. Clone the repository or download the latest release.
 2. Build the application using Rust's package manager, Cargo.